Prince Narula Surprises Yuvika Choudhary By Getting Her Name Tattooed On His Neck!

 The speculations of Bigg Boss 9 fame Prince Narula and Yuvika Choudhary dating was doing the rounds since a long time.
 But it was in the beginning of this year (2018) that Prince and Yuvika made their relationship official.

 Prince even surprised Yuvika Choudhary by proposing her in a unique way.
-Now, yet again, the actor has surprised his ladylove.
+Now, yet again, the actor has surprised his lady-love.

 Prince Gets Yuvika’s Name Tattooed!

-Badho Bahu actor, Prince showcased his love and commitment towards his love Yuvika by getting her name tattooed!
+The Badho Bahu actor, Prince showcased his love and commitment towards his love Yuvika by getting her name tattooed!
 Yuvika's name was inked on his neck Hindi.

 Prince & Yuvika At Vikas Gupta’s Birthday Party